Standing army: Spain

-The Spanish Empire tercios were the first Spanish standing units composed of professional soldiers.
+The tercios of the Spanish Empire were the first Spanish standing units composed of professional soldiers.
 Their pike and shot composition assured predominance in the European battlefields from the 16th century to the first half of the 17th century.
 Although other powers adopted the tercio formation, their armies fell short of the fearsome reputation of the Spanish, whose core of professional soldiers gave them an edge that was hard for other states to match.